 If your manuscript is accepted, it is passed to our co-publisher, the University of Hawai'i Press.
 If the press editorial board likewise agrees to accept the work, a contract is drawn up between the author and the press.

 The final form of the manuscript is important.
 Manuscripts accepted for publication must be prepared electronically.
-Please consult the University of Hawai'i Press Guidelines for Submitting the Electronic Manuscript.
+Please consult the University of Hawai'i Press Manuscript Preparation and Submission Guidelines and Illustrations and Rights Guidelines.
 We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 16th edition (2010).

 After the press receives the manuscript, it is copyedited for substance and style, designed, typeset, printed, and bound.
 The author is given the opportunity to review the copyedited manuscript and later receives page proofs, which allow the author to check for typographical errors and to prepare the index.
 Because of the high cost of making changes in proof, only corrections of typographical errors are accepted in proof.
 While the book is being produced, its publication plan (print run, price, and publication date) is developed, promotional copy is written, and a sales campaign is planned.